 Sadly, it was too little too late as console and PC technology had already started to surpass what the new Amiga AGA computers had to offer.
 But that doesn’t mean that there were not some fantastic AGA games produced for the Amiga 1200 & 4000.

-Here are some of the best Amiga 1200 games that you should absolutely play.
+Here are the best Amiga 1200 games that you should absolutely play.

 Banshee is a top-down vertical shooter released quite late into the Amiga’s life in 1994.
 It appeared on both the CD32 and Amiga 1200 utilising the systems AGA chipset.